jguerra7/Algorithms/Data structures/02_Linked_Lists/PracticeLabs.md

  Total number of nodes = 3
  ```
  ## 3).Write a program in C to insert a new node at the beginning of a Singly Linked List.
-Go to the editor

 ### Test Data and Expected Output :
 ```